hx-natthawat/poc-thai-density-by-province-leafletjs-map/README.md

 - **Responsive Design**: Optimized for mobile, tablet, and desktop devices
 - **Dynamic Zooming**: Click on provinces to zoom in and explore specific regions
 - **Color-coded Visualization**: Provinces are colored based on population density ranges
+- **Background Toggle**: Switch between showing only Thailand or including surrounding countries
+- **Opacity Control**: Adjust the opacity of the background mask with a slider
 - **User-friendly Interface**: Clean, modern UI with intuitive controls
 - **Detailed Information**: View province names and exact population density figures